 I normally use Miss Mustard Seed’s antiquing wax, but I’ve run out.
 I prefer hers because it doesn’t give the paint a brown tint like Annie Sloan’s Antiquing Wax.
 This DIY antiquing wax is the closest I could come up with on my own but I may have to modify it a little to get the right consistency.

 Tip: If you get too much antiquing wax on your project, you can remove some of it with clear wax, mineral spirits or sandpaper.

 I’m smitten over our catalog copycat version for a few reasons…this is authentically vintage and the proportions are just right for over the toilet.
-Oh, and we saved $252 building it ourselves!
+Oh, and we saved $252 building the repurposed shutters bathroom shelf ourselves!

 Click here to see how to make the decoupaged vintage apothecary jars.

 Lots of projects are going on behind the scenes over at our 100-year-old bungalow.
 This Ballard Designs inspired shutter shelf is going in our master bathroom and it looks awesome with the shiplap walls!

 Do you love catalog copycat projects as much as we do?

 Check out the rest of my catalog inspired knock off projects here!